Overview

 mp wallet create MyWallet

-Verify your wallet was created:
+Verify your wallet was created successfully:

 mp wallet list

-Step 3: Connect MoonPay as an MCP server in OpenClaw
+Step 3: Connect MoonPay as an MCP server

 In your OpenClaw config (YAML):